1930s Civilian Conservation Corps

 In California, the CCC built most of the state parks we enjoy today, including Big Basin, Mt.
 Diablo, Mt.
 Tamalpais, Pfeiffer Big Sur, Cuyamaca Rancho and many more.
 The CCC also rebuilt the La Purísima Mission near Lompoc in one of the largest historical restoration projects in the country.

 Along with their work, CCC enrollees also took academic and vocational classes.

 The Civilian Conservation Corps left an environmental legacy taken up by today’s California CCC and the many local corps programs.

 The California Conservation Corps is proud to have a bronze 6-foot statue of a CCC Boy in its lobby at 1719 24th Street, Sacramento.
-It is one of 54 such statues in the United States and the only one in California.
-The statue was donated by Robert Griffiths, who joined the CCC in 1935 and is a co-founder of the National Association of Civilian Conservation Corps Alumni.
+It is one of 65 such statues in the United States and the only one in California.
+The statue was donated by Robert Griffiths, who joined the CCC in 1935 and was a co-founder of the National Association of Civilian Conservation Corps Alumni.
 Griffiths passed away in 2014.

 Getting Copies of CCC Records

 If a member of your family was in the original CCC, it’s possible to get copies of his discharge papers and other records from his CCC days through the National Archives and Records Administration.

 There is a charge: five pages or less is $20; six pages or more is $60.
 Most CCC records are more than five pages.